 Using SQL to query against the BigQuery Export in tools like Tableau, Data Studio, and PowerBI can really rack-up the BigQuery charges.
 Querying over the entire table requires a scan of each event, even when only a few dimensions and metrics are required.
 Since the scan is repeated for each chart and table, and for each report user, those small charges can really add-up!!

-Option 4 - The Easy Way - Combine data from multiple GA4 properties with Analytics Canvas
+Option 4 - Combine data from multiple GA4 properties with Analytics Canvas

 As Google Analytics Trusted Testers for over a decade, and as experts in GA4 data extraction, Analytics Canvas has developed a best-in-class connector to extract data from the GA4 Analytics Data API.